-To envision a just and sustainable global economy; apply the concepts locally; then share the results for broad replication.
+To envision a just and regenerative economy; apply the concepts locally; then share the results for broad replication.

 Founded in 1980 the Schumacher Center for a New Economics works to envision the elements of a just and sustainable global economy; undertakes to apply these elements in its home region of the Berkshires in western Massachusetts; and then develops the educational programs to share the results more broadly, thus encouraging replication.